Taking over Rymill Park in Adelaide’s east end during Adelaide Fringe, Gluttony is a festival in itself.

 Nestled between shady trees, you’ll find bell tents housing a colourful array of shows, bars pouring up local wine, beer and cocktails and food trucks dishing up cuisines from around the world.

 With more than 160 diverse fringe acts spanning genres of theatre, cabaret, circus, magic, comedy, dance, music and a stack of family friendly entertainment, Gluttony is the perfect spot to embrace the festivities and make the most of balmy summer evenings.
-Here’s our top five shows to see at Gluttony during the 2020 Adelaide Fringe.
+Here are our top five shows to see at Gluttony during the 2020 Adelaide Fringe.

 Think a night at the circus is all clowns, gags and juggling?
 Prepare to have all your preconceptions blown out the window by circus superstars Circolombia.
 Bringing their high-risk, adrenaline inducing show Acéléré to Adelaide Fringe, this contemporary Columbian circus troop deliver an electric performance combining dance, live music and astounding acrobatics with their signature Latin flare and contagious energy.
 It’s a Latin dance party set to rival J. Lo and Shakira’s Superbowl performance.